Thursday, June 27, 2013

 He said he loved me

-He opened car doors and gave me flowers
+He opened the car door for me and gave me flowers

 He said I was the only one who understood him